apache/lucene-solr/solr/docker/Docker-FAQ.md

 docker run -it apache/solr
 ```

-Here "solr" is the name of the image, and there is no specific command,
+Here "apache/solr" is the name of the image, and there is no specific command,
 so the image defaults to run the "solr" command with "-f" to run it in the foreground.